manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_05_Lab5_Ex1_Compliance.md

 2. In **Microsoft Edge**, select the **Microsoft 365 admin center** tab; if you closed this tab earlier, then open a new tab and go to **https://admin.microsoft.com.** <br/>

 	At this point, you probably have quite a few tabs open in your browser.
-If you wish, you can take this opportunity to close every tab except for the Office 365 home page and the Microsoft 365 admin center.
+If you wish, you can take this opportunity to close every tab except for the **Office 365 Home** tab and the **Microsoft 365 admin center** tab.

 3. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Groups** and then select **Active groups** below it.